 - 20% of the state’s methane, a climate super pollutant 84 times more potent than carbon dioxide.

 - Air pollutants like PM 2.5, which contributes to health conditions such as asthma.

-January 1, 2022 - CalRecycle’s regulations to meet the organic waste reduction targets take effect and are enforceable on this date.
+January 1, 2022 - CalRecycle’s regulations to meet the organic waste reduction targets take effect.

 January 1, 2024 - Jurisdictions may impose penalties for non-compliance on regulated entities subject to their authority.